City of Rushville

 Completion

-• An electronic communications system, including CCTV surveillance, access control, and intrusion detection
+• Implementation of advanced security systems, such as CCTV surveillance, access control, and intrusion detection.

 Download the In-Depth Case Study